mo5214/battCap/Readme.md

 [link to the GitHub Page!](https://github.com/hholtmann/smcFanControl)

 ## Disclaimer
 This script is provided AS-IS.
 It had undergone limited manual testing, and has the potential to kill your Mac.
-Also, the value set maybe exceeded by about 3 percent (set to 80% ended up with 83%).
+The value set maybe exceeded by about 3 percent
+(set to 80% ended up with 83%).
 This is SMC's doing, and is normal.
 It also takes up to half a minute for the set value to register with the smc.

 ## Legal notes